Overhead Costs: A Complete Guide for Service Businesses

 - Overhead Costs

-Just because you have a full schedule and consistent ongoing business it doesn’t mean you’re actually making a healthy profit.
+Just because you have a full schedule and consistent ongoing business, it doesn’t mean you’re actually making a healthy profit.

 If you aren’t incorporating accurate overhead costs into your pricing, you could be losing money instead of making it.
-Especially since most overhead costs, like vehicle maintenance and cell phone bills, tend to increase year-over-year.
+Especially since most overhead costs, like vehicle maintenance and cell phone bills, tend to increase year over year.

 Fortunately, tracking your overhead costs and accurately calculating them will keep you ahead of the game.
 Find out how and learn what overhead costs are, how they impact profit, and strategies for reducing them to keep your service business profitable in this guide.